 Our Hazardous Waste Management Program made great strides in reducing the overall amount of hazardous waste requiring disposal.
-In an effort to reduce waste and the associated costs of disposal, MCB Butler has implemented critical recycling and reuse programs that have resulted in cost savings totaling more than \$867,000.
-In FY15 and FY16, our in-house coolant recycling program reformulated more than 200 drums of coolant for customer reuse resulting in a cost savings of \$165,884.42 to Marine Corps units.
+MCB Butler has critical recycling and reuse programs that reduce both waste and its associated disposal costs.
+During FY16 and FY17, these programs resulted in cost avoidances totaling more than \$903,000.
+In FY16 and FY17, our in-house coolant-recycling program re-formulated 233 drums of coolant for customer reuse resulting in a cost savings of over \$185,000 to Marine Corps units.
 This program significantly reduces off-site transfers, minimizes risks to the environment, and protects local communities.